 Our next stop: the archeological site of Moray.
 We arrived in the evening and explored the giant terraces, which were likely once used for agricultural experimentation.
 A large temperature difference exists between the top level and the bottom, presumably an effective means of growing different types of crops necessitating different climates.
 Standing on the path at the bottom of the terraces, the scene really reminded us of a giant amphitheatre.
 Or some weird alien spaceship cut-out in the mossy earth.

 Unfortunately this archeological site has been quite susceptible to erosion and was permanently damaged by excess rainfall in recent years.

 There were two of these circular structures almost side by side, which were quite beautiful in the evening with the Andes looming in the background.

-We camped near the ruin site with this smokin’ view.
+We parked Little Red near the ruin site with this smokin’ view.

 We arrived in Ollataytambo rattling along the stone-crafted roads and had our first glimpse of the pyramid-like Fortress.

 The Ollantaytambo Fortress marks the location of one of the Incas’ only successful battles against the Spanish Conquistadors.
 This stronghold was temporary as the fortress was eventually captured.
 The site is somewhat typical of the Inca empire complete with terraces, an irrigation system, and a ton of stone work.

 This is the view of the town of Ollataytambo with the ruins behind us.

 The Incas carved crop storage houses into the mountainside, viewed directly across from the fortress.